Global perspective and respect for diversity

 Specifically, each individual sets work targets at the beginning of the fiscal year in light of the Companywide policy and division policy, then finalizes the targets following a review with his or her supervisor.
 These targets are used as a base for managing progress and directly reflected in the base salary and bonus in year-end evaluations.

-Specifically, our programs include stratified training, training to refine specific functional skills, and training systems that develop human resources who are able to work at the global level through fourth-year-employee overseas experience and working as an overseas trainee, as well as coaching to enhance performance as an organization with cohesive teamwork.
+In regard to human resources development, we offer stratified training, training to refine specialized functional skills, and training systems that develop human resources who are able to work at the global level through fourth-year-employee overseas experience and working as an overseas trainee, as well as coaching to enhance performance as an organization with cohesive teamwork.

 This coaching was implemented full-scale in 2017 as a tool to make managers fully functional as the middle management in the organization, and is producing solid results.

-Training hours per employee to enhance employees' capabilities (total training hours / No. of Yamaha Motor employees) in 2019 were 11.3 hours (excluding compliance training, training related to health and safety laws and regulations, and training for new hires).
+Training hours per employee to enhance employees' capabilities (total training hours / No. of Yamaha Motor employees) in 2020 were 4.0 hours excluding compliance training, training related to health and safety laws and regulations, and training for new hires, and the amount (total training expenses/number of Yamaha Motor employees) was 14,000 yen excluding internal personnel expenses, facility operation expenses, etc.

 In response to the question, “Are you motivated in the performance of your job?”, with a score of (5) for “Highly motivated,” (4) for “Somewhat motivated,” (3) for “Neither motivated nor not motivated,” (2) for “Not very motivated,” and (1) for “Not at all motivated.”